 Cutting down on salt helps lower blood pressure and researches show that choosing diet low in sodium can make you live longer.

 Let’s talk more about salt, heart health and living longer.
 See the food choices, recipes and meal plans of Joey’s family.

-To choose wisely one important question to ask is, “Who does the shopping and food preparation?”
+To choose wisely one important question is asked, “Who does the shopping and food preparation?”
 The main battleground in the fight against obesity, hypertension, diabetes and heart disease is the grocery or the market.

-Joey and wife do the grocery shopping together.
+Joey and wife do the shopping and grocery together.
 Shopping guides are available for them and for you.

 One weapon to fight against heart disease is being able to read food labels.
 When Joey and wife go to the grocery they are armed with the knowledge on food labels.
 How about you?